Pupil Deprivation Grant

 3. to monitor and evaluate the impact of resources

-The school employed Miss A Powell during the Summer Term 2016 to provide targeted support for the pupils on the eFSM register for 19.5 hours per week.
+The school employed Miss K Higginson and Mrs K Oxford to provide targeted support for the pupils on the eFSM register.

 The pupils at Rhayader Primary School have a wide range of abilities and the PDG teacher therefore supports More Able Pupils as well as pupils on the school’s SEN register.
 The provision made for each pupil is devised through discussion with the class teacher, Additional Learning Needs Coordinator (ALNCo) and the Headteacher.
 This ensures all programmes and support are individual and help to improve the individual’s learning.